SarvarKh/ofn-wiki/Testing-process.md

 <br/>[Pau do we need to add something on single password thing here?]

 ### 2- Seeds data
-While provisioning your server you will need to load sample data, which are located "here":https://github.com/openfoodfoundation/openfoodnetwork/blob/master/lib/tasks/dev.rake.
+While provisioning your server you will need to load sample data, which are located [here](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/lib/tasks/dev.rake).
 This makes the testing task much lighter!
 We are building a comprehensive set of seeds data that is aiming to cover the various possible user cases (WIP).
 <br/>**NOTE:** As a tester or developer, if you are missing some seeds data for your tests to be easy and smooth, please create a GH issue to add them.
 That way we can enrich step by step our common set of sample data.

 ### 3- Testing outcomes
 The next tester available looks at the "Testing" column and assign her/himself on the PR they start testing.
-<br/>Please follow the "testing guidelines":https://github.com/openfoodfoundation/openfoodnetwork/wiki/Feature-Testing-Handbook to ensure top quality tests.
+<br/>Please follow the [testing guidelines](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Feature-Testing-Handbook) to ensure top quality tests.
 - If it's all good, the tester comments the PR with link to the testing notes and moves the PR to the column "Ready to go" where an accredited developer can take it and merge.
 - It there are some remaining issues, the tester sums them up in the PR with link to testing notes and moves back the PR to the "In dev" column for the developer to continue the work.